sidwan02/gemini-cli-gemma/understand.md

    environment either due to prompt forgetting)
 1. Gemma often forgets which files it's already looked at.

-1. executor.ts when saving chat history also save the system prompt.
-Call save chat history to file multiple times in the while loop so it updates with the terminal.
 1. Look at chat_history.txt. despite having a summary it still sees status 0 and decidesit doesn't have the full information.